Infinite dimensional finitely forcible graphon: Proof of Theorem

 \subsection{Forcing the structure on $A_1\times A_1$}

-We now show that the main \checkered\ constraints, which are depicted in Figure~\ref{fig:checkered} force that $\WW$ and $\graphon^{\psi}$ agree almost everywhere on $A_1\times A_1$.
-Our line of arguments follows that in~\cite{bib-rademacher}.
-So, we only sketch the arguments.
+We now show that the main \checkered\ constraints, which are depicted in Figure~\ref{fig:checkered}, force that $\WW$ and $\graphon^{\psi}$ agree almost everywhere on $A_1\times A_1$.
+Our line of arguments follows that in~\cite{bib-rademacher}; we sketch the arguments and refer the reader to~\cite{bib-rademacher} for a more detailed analysis.

-The first condition in Figure~\ref{fig:checkered} implies that $\WW$ on $A_1\times A_1$ is a union of disjoint cliques (and zero almost everywhere else).
-In particular, $\WW$ is $0$ or $1$ almost everywhere on $A_1\times A_1$.
-The second constraint determines the edge density on $A_1\times A_1$.
-The third constraint implies that the cliques are disjoint intervals with respect to the ordering given by the part $C$ (up to sets of measure zero).